Be active, be connected, be informed, and be part of your community

 “We want to make Wisconsin the best place to live and work in the country,” said Governor Walker.
 “Promoting the overall well-being of Wisconsinites is integral to helping people live prosperous and successful lives.”

 The First Lady is looking forward to another Wellness Weekend!
-This year, Wellness Weekend will be held at The Heidel House Resort, located on Green Lake – January 27-29, 2017.
+This year, Wellness Weekend will be held at The Osthoff Resort, in Elkhart Lake – January 19-21, 2018.
 The weekend will women the opportunity to participate in many activities related to health, fitness, and well-being.
 It will be a wonderful opportunity to gain the knowledge of healthy lifestyle tips.
 We hope you can join us!